l3wk3m/luke-maycock-portraiture/README.md

 - Acceptance Criteria 2
 Given the user doesn't have an account, when the user is filling out the sign up form the form has input validation (e.g., email format)

-#### Epic 2 - Development of a studio booking system
+#### Epic 2 - Customer purchasing experience

-As a site owner I would like to have a comprehensive booking system so that users can effortlessly create, read, update and delete bookings.
+As a site owner I would like users of my website to be able to quickly see what it is they want and to buy it in as frictionless a manner as possible.

+**User Story - Accessing the Products Page**

+As a site user I want to be able to spot and navigate to the products page easily.
+I should be able to see where I need to go immediately with little investment.

+**User Story - Add to Cart**

+As a site user I want to be able to add an item to my cart as soon as I've decided to purchase the item.

-**User Story - Viewing available studios**
+**User Story - Confirmation Toast**

-As a Site User I can easily view all available studios so that I can book a studio based on my availability
+As a site user I will get an onscreen confirmation that an item has been added to my cart.
+This will give me confidence in the user experience I will have on the website.

 - Acceptance Criteria 1
-As a site user the booking page is visited displaying a list of available studios
+Whenever the user adds or removes an item from their cart or checks out successfully, a toast pop-up should immediately appear, confirming the change
 - Acceptance Criteria 2
-As a site user, the studios list includes crucial details, such as the studio's location, availability, description, etc.

-**User Story - Creating a new booking**

-As a Site User I can book a studio so that I can secure my exclusive place

-- Acceptance Criteria 1
-As a Site User I can visit the booking page and view a "Book" button next to / within my desired studio / time slot
-- Acceptance Criteria 2
-As a Site User I can click the "Book" button and recieve confirmation of my choice of studio

-**User Story - Viewing my bookings**

-As a Site User I can view a list of my current bookings so that I can manage my schedule and review the studio I'm booked into

-- Acceptance Criteria 1
-Given the user has a booked studio associate with their account, the user can view their currently booked studios
-- Acceptance Criteria 2
-Given the user has a booked studio associate with their account, they can view the details of any currently booked studios, including date, time, studio name, studio description

-**User Story - Modifying an existing booking**

-As a Site User / Admin I can change the date or details of my existing studio bookings so that I can adjust my schedule

-- Acceptance Criteria 1
-Given the site user has an existing booking, they can modify their bookings via the 'My Bookings' page

-**User Story - Cancelling a booking**

-As a registered user I can cancel a booking if I can no longer attend so that I can manage my commitments and possibly allow others to book the now-available spot

-- Acceptance Criteria 1
-Given the user has a booked course
-- Acceptance Criteria 2
-Given the user has a booked course

-**User Story - Implement modal pop-up confirmations for booking and booking changes**

-As a site user I can receive immediate, clear confirmation requests in the form of modal pop-ups whenever I attempt to make any changes to my bookings so that instantly understand the impact of my actions

-- Acceptance Criteria 1
-Given a user is on the booking or booking modification page when the user initiates a new booking or change to an existing booking, a modal pop-up should immediately appear, confirming the booking or change
-- Acceptance Criteria 2
-Given a modal pop-up is displayed to the user, if the user clicks confirm it will confirm the booking / change of booking with the user and update the relevant database models
-- Acceptance Criteria 3
-Given a modal pop-up is displayed to the user when the user clicks the "Cancel" button the modal closes without making any modifications to the booking
+Given a toast pop-up is displayed to the user when the user clicks the "Cancel" button the toast closes without making any modifications to the booking

+**User Story - Edit Cart**

+As a site user I will be able to edit my cart from the popup confirmation message or from the cart page.
+This will give me a sense of autonomy throughout the purchasing process.

+**User Story - Checkout**

+As a site user I will be able to checkout via the checkout page.
+Upon checking out I will get an order confirmation as well as a second confirmation via email.
+This will give me confidence that once I have paid for my purchase it has been registered by the site owner with an order number for me to be able to reference.

+**User Story - View Orders**

+As a user with an account I will be able to see my past orders once I have logged in to the website.
+This redoubles confidence that my order has been recieved and is being processed.

-#### Epic 3 - Developing User Testimonial functionality
+#### Epic 3 - Developing User Comments functionality

-As a site owner I can have a user-friendly testimonials section so that visitors can easily send feedback about their experiences if they've booked with Studio Booker before and can see the feedback of previous users
+As a site owner I can have a user-friendly comments section so that visitors can easily send feedback about their previous purchases

-**User Story - Accessing the testimonial form**
+**User Story - Accessing the comments form**

 As a site user I can easily find and access the testimonial form from any page on the website so that I am as encouraged to leave feedback as is possible